 You’ve probably heard this quip – Whatever a woman does, she has to do it twice as well, to be thought half as good.
-Five different surveys spanning three decades in two different continents all drew the same conclusion – that women have to work harder to overcome the strict(er) performance standards imposed on them by society.
+Five different surveys spanning three decades in two different continents all drew the same conclusion – that women have to work harder to overcome the strict(er) performance standards imposed on them by the society.

 You’ve dedicated your life to see your dream come true.
 The journey hasn’t been easy, and it’s not about to let up anytime soon.
 The long hours, grueling routine, and chronic stress can take a toll on your health.